 3. Sort by color

 • From here you can build recognized sections of the puzzle.
 For most puzzles, this part will be pretty easy because you can tell the difference between different shades or different areas of the puzzle by what color you see on the pieces.
 Some puzzles that have been deemed "impossible" have repeating patterns and colors all over, this will be harder.
-For these, you'll want to try to seperate out colors that appear less often and also focus on the shape of the pieces.
+For these, you'll want to try to separate out colors that appear less often and also focus on the shape of the pieces.

 • Pieces that have no dominant color should go in a miscellaneous pile that you’ll turn to when you’ve exhausted your main color-sort piles.

 4. Special pieces

-• Some pieces will be part of really distinguishing parts of the puzzle because it has text on it, or a color that’s only in one spot.
+• Some pieces will be part of really distinguishing parts of the puzzle because it has text on it or a color that’s only in one spot.
 Keep those separate and build on them as you can.
-You might also find puzzle pieces that shaped a lot differently from the rest of pieces - keep these seperate because it will be easy to spot where it goes as you start assembling the puzzle.
+You might also find puzzle pieces that shaped a lot differently from the rest of the pieces - keep these separate because it will be easy to spot where it goes as you start assembling the puzzle.
 Some puzzles even have what are called whimsies, special shapes like people and animals - scattered throughout the rest of the regular jigsaw shapes.

 1. Pay close attention to the shape

 • Jigsaw puzzle pieces come in varying shapes with “knobs” and “holes.”
 Sometimes it’s really obvious which pieces won’t fit together, and sometimes it will look like it should but it doesn’t.
 As you get familiar with these shapes, you’ll be able to visualize the negative space and recognize more quickly what will fit together and what won’t.

 • If you want to sort even further, you can organize your pieces by color AND shape.
 If you were doing a puzzle with a blue sky, for instance, you’d continue separating all your blue pieces into piles of “2 holes” or “2 knobs.”
 You’d then go searching for matching partners by visualizing the negative space.

 2. Work on small sections at a time